 The Québec maritime Blog

 According to Mr. Joubert, this region is made for bird watchers.
 “Bas-Saint-Laurent lies along the south shore of the St. Lawrence Estuary, which is an important migration route for waterfowl as well as land birds such as birds of prey,” he explained.
-In addition, the south shore of the estuary has many low-lying coastal areas where there are marshes that serve as nesting and staging areas for migratory birds, including several species at risk such as short-eared owls, Nelson’s sharp-tailed sparrows and yellow rails.
+In addition, the south shore of the estuary has many low-lying coastal areas where there are marshes that serve as staging and nesting areas for migratory birds, including several species at risk such as short-eared owls, Nelson’s sparrows and yellow rails.

 Another factor that draws birds to this region is the mingling in the estuary of the fresh water of the majestic St. Lawrence River with the salt water of the North Atlantic.
 Last but not least, the Bas-Saint-Laurent region is a mosaic of habitats, including deciduous, mixed and coniferous forests; beaches; salt marches; eelgrass beds; cliffs; river mouths; and, of course, many islands!

 From east to west along the St. Lawrence, many bird-watching sites are accessible to beginner and experienced birders alike.
 Here are few suggested by Mr. Joubert: